According to a report commissioned by workforce management company Kronos, millennials will make up 75 per cent of Australia’s workforce by 2025.

 Mentoring and skill swaps

-Encouraging mentorship can ensure that more established employees share their knowledge with millennials (and vice versa), creating greater understanding and valuable skill swaps.
+Encouraging mentoring in the workplace can ensure that more established employees share their knowledge with millennials (and vice versa), creating greater understanding and valuable skill swaps.

 Urge millennials to find ways to share and highlight their technological aptitude to see how their talents may have a positive impact on your company.
 Likewise, offer plenty of opportunities for millennial staff to tap into the years of experience offered by more established workers.